department-of-veterans-affairs/va.gov-team/teams/vsa/teams/ebenefits/research/discovery-conversation-guide.md

 ## Features: - 10 minutes

+- How do you know figure out if you are eligible for certain benefits?
+- Have you had a disability rating done?
-- Do you have a disability that's rated by the VSA?
+- Do you have a disability that's rated by the VSA? (or another org?)
 - Have you ever looked up your disability rating, or pending ratings, on eBenefits?
 If so, why?
 - Do you have dependents under your benefits?
+- If no, why aren't they under your benefits?
 - If yes, how do you manage their information online?
 - Do you have dependents or caregivers that log into eBenefits on your behalf?
 - Do they log in for their own benefits?